fangfufu/httpdirfs/src/README.md

 meson test -C builddir
 ```

-Meson will automatically compile any modified source and test files before
+This will run only the unit test suite.
+Meson will automatically compile any
-running.
+modified source and test files before running.

 ##### Run a Specific Test